 How to Know Where Your Customers Are

 Once you know what social platforms your customers are using, you can narrow your focus to those particular areas.
 From there, you can create and repurpose blog content into posts that can be assigned to the social media channels that you know your customers are using.
 You can even build up a social media calendar of scheduled postings of what pieces of content to post on what particular channel.
 The content can be rotated throughout each social channel, making sure that all customers have a chance to see it.

 Use these two pointers to get started towards more in-depth social media marketing.
-If you can be where your customers are, and you are addressing the concerns that they have, you are on your way to making a more meaningful and lasting connection.
+How to give customers what they want via social media, in other words: If you can be where your customers are, and you are addressing the concerns that they have, you are on your way to making a more meaningful and lasting connection.

 Dr. Jeanne Hurlbert, President of Hurlbert Consulting, brings to her role as STAFDA’s endorsed customer service consultancy expertise in sociology and survey research.
 After spending more than 25 years in academia, she now uses her extensive behavioral science expertise to help companies like yours distinguish yourselves through customer service.
 What sets her approach to customer service apart is that she begins by helping companies meld research and marketing to find out exactly (a) what their customers want and (b) how well they’re succeeding in giving customers what they want.
 Jeanne provides STAFDA members with 30 minutes of complimentary consulting per year; please identify yourself as a STAFDA member when you contact her.
 You can schedule a consult with her by going to www.ConciergeCustomerService.com or you can call her at 888-590-9677.
 And, if you’d like to complete her complimentary assessment, just go to www.FixYourService.com.